Explore Topics On This Page

 The procedure can be performed using a few different techniques depending on the size of your breasts and the extent of “reduction” necessary to achieve your goals.
 Through an incision determined prior to surgery, Dr. Miller can remove excess fat, glandular tissue, and skin, leaving behind a more comfortable breast size.
 Options for your breast reduction incisions include:

-- Circumareolar “O”: This incision pattern follows the natural change in pigmentation along the border of the areolas, allowing scars to be well-hidden once incisions are healed.
-While this technique offers the least amount of visible scarring, it’s only suitable when the degree of breast reduction required is minimal.
+• Circumareolar “O”: This incision pattern follows the natural change in pigmentation along the border of the areolas, allowing scars to be well-hidden once incisions are healed.
+While this technique offers the least amount of visible scarring, it’s only suitable when the degree of breast tightening required is minimal.

 How is the Breast Reduction Procedure Performed?

 The procedure typically takes three to four hours to perform depending on the complexity of your treatment plan.
-To firm and shape the breasts, excess tissue, fat, and skin are removed and redraped through incisions made horizontally and vertically along the natural contour of the breast.
-The nipples and areolas, which are attached to the underlying tissue, are moved to a higher, more aesthetic location.
+To firm and shape the breasts, excess tissue, fat, and skin are removed and repositioned through incisions made horizontally and vertically along the natural contour of the breast.
+The nipples and areolas, which remain attached to the underlying tissue, are moved to a higher, more aesthetic location.
 Incisions are closed with sutures, and patients are typically able to begin recovering from the comfort of their own surroundings.
 An overnight stay is usually not required.

 What is Breast Reduction Recovery Like?